MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guest-access-checklist.md

 Microsoft Teams guest access checklist
 ==========================================

-Use this checklist to help you turn on and configure guest access in Teams according to the preferences of your organization.
+Use this checklist to help you turn on and configure guest access in Microsoft Teams.

+> [!TIP]
+> If you're using default settings for Azure Active Directory business-to-business and Office 365 Groups, you can skip steps 1 and 2 - go straight to [Step 3](#-step-3-enable-guest-access-at-the-tenant-level).

 > [!IMPORTANT]